 Since 2015, Tarrant County juries have been asked to sentence someone to death five times.
 Only two juries have elected to do so.

-Despite the costs, lack of success in jurors returning a verdict of death, and ongoing concerns about jury safety in light of the global pandemic, the Tarrant County District Attorney currently has two death penalty cases on her trial board.
+Despite the costs, lack of success in jurors returning a verdict of death, and ongoing concerns about jury safety in light of the global pandemic, the Tarrant County District Attorney Office currently has three pending cases in which it plans to seek the death penalty.

 Statistics show the imposition of the death penalty has sharply declined in the Lone Star state over the past two decades.
-Death sentences in Texas have dropped 92 percent since 1999, when juries sent 48 defendants to Death Row.
+Death sentences in Texas have dropped more than 90 percent since 1999, when juries sent 48 defendants to Death Row.

 Despite this downward trend, Tarrant County continues to seek the death penalty at a significant cost to taxpayers, even though juries have rejected 60 percent of the death cases tried in Tarrant County since District Attorney Sharen Wilson took office in January 2015.
 The Dallas Morning News estimated in 1992 that a death penalty case costs Texas $2.3 million, which translates into about $4.2 million today.